ButiTando/SolarProject/README.md

 The system has multiple LCD display modes, which update in real-time.
 - In Mode 1, the LCD displays real time voltage, current, maxmum power measured, and efficiency.
 - In Mode 2, the LCD displays ambient temperature, solar panel temperature, and the light intensity.
-- in Mode 3, the LCD displays the current date and time.
+- In Mode 3, the LCD displays the current date and time.
 - In Mode 4, the LCD cycles through display options every 2 seconds.

 ### Maintenance